najibghadri/DeepFruit/README.md

 Different varieties of the same fruit (apple for instance) are stored as belonging to different classes.

 ### Repository structure
-Folders Training and Test contain images for training and testing purposes.
+Folders Training and Test contain images for training and validation/testing purposes.

 Folder test-multiple_fruits contains images with multiple fruits.
 Some of them are partially covered by other fruits.
 This is an excelent test for real-world detection.
 In the future after the first version of the nerual network we will extend this folder with pictures containing furits in plastic bags.